AbeHandler/RobotEconomist/README.md

 ## Processing s2orc

 - s2orc is processed in the data repo on Alpine.
 See `data/s2orc/process_full_dataset.slurm` for details.
 This gets data ready for the pipeline.
+The last line of the script will try to copy into RobotEconomist on `alpine/scratch`
 - The source of truth for s2orc on CURC is `/pl/active/abha4861/abha4861s2orc` and `process_full_dataset` starts by rsynching this to `/alpine/scratch`.

 ## Adding a new corpus